Daniela-Padilha/Daniela-Padilha/README.md

 ###

-I thrive on learning and tackling new challenges.
-Curiosity drove me to programming, and I’ve been building innovative projects ever since.
+<p>I thrive on learning and tackling new challenges.
+Curiosity drove me to programming, and I’ve been building innovative projects ever since.<br>

-👩‍💻 I'm sharpening my programming skills at 42 Porto.
+👩‍💻 I'm sharpening my programming skills at 42 Porto.<br>

-🧠 Creating clean, interactive, and engaging web experiences.
+🧠 Creating clean, interactive, and engaging web experiences.<br>

-⚡️ Fun fact: I'm a biologist with a passion for music, books, and games.
+⚡️ Fun fact: I'm a biologist with a passion for music, books, and games.</p>

 <a href="mailto:danielasofiapadilha@gmail.com" target="_blank">